feedhenry/feedhenry.github.io/hero-openshift.md

 * Installed OpenShift locally
 * Installed the OC CLI to interact with your OpenShift cluster
-* Brought up your local cluster and deployed a Node.JS app
+* Brought up your local cluster and deployed a Node.JS app from a Docker container image
 * Created a route/ url to access your app

-For further reading, check out:
+As seen above, Containerised apps can be deployed quite easily to an OpenShift cluster.
+[Docker Hub](https://hub.docker.com/) can facilitate this process by providing a place to host your container images, and you may wish to create an account there (some steps to do so can be found [here](/hero-docker/)).

+OpenShift also supports building and deploying your directly from source code, which may be covered in a subsequent document.

+For further reading, check out the below links & also feel free to reach out to feedhenry-dev at redhat.com or the #feedhenry IRC channel if you need help.

 * [A summary of the oc cluster up options](https://www.mankier.com/1/oc-cluster-up)
 * [A summary/ set of man pages for the various oc client command options](https://www.mankier.com/package/origin-clients)